marigold-dev/training-nft-3/README.md

 ![https://vinepair.com/wp-content/uploads/2016/06/Cellar-HEAD.jpg](https://vinepair.com/wp-content/uploads/2016/06/Cellar-HEAD.jpg)

 This time we are going to use the single asset template.
-It is a bit the contrary of the previous NFT template because:
+It is the opposite of the previous NFT template because:

 - you have a unique `token_id`, so only 1 wine collection
-- you have a quantity of items into the same collection
+- you have a certain quantity of items in the same collection

-To resume, you are producting wine bottles from same collection with `n` quantity.
+To sum up, you are producing wine bottles from the same collection with `n` quantity.

-# :arrow_forward: Go forward

 Keep your code from previous training or get the solution [here](https://github.com/marigold-dev/training-nft-2/tree/main/solution)